Substance Abuse and Addiction Treatment Resources in Syracuse

-In a PHP (also sometimes called a “dayhab” program), patients participate in similar rehabilitation activities, but they do not live in the facility.
+In a partial hospitalization program (also sometimes called a “dayhab” program), patients participate in similar rehabilitation activities, but they do not live in the facility.
 They do still have access to medical care while they are in the facility, but at night, they are permitted to go home or to housing that is provided.

 Outpatient Treatment Programs

-In an outpatient treatment program, patients participate in the same activities as residential patients and PHP patients, but they do not live on campus, and they do not spend as much time at the facility How can you determine which facility is best for you?
-Local facilities may have a lot to offer, but many people will choose national treatment centers like The Recovery Village.
-At a facility like The Recovery Village, there are addiction specialists who can help you to determine which treatment program will be the most effective for you.
+In an outpatient treatment program, patients participate in the same activities as residential patients and PHP patients, but they do not live on campus, and they do not spend as much time at the facility.
+How can you determine which facility is best for you?
+Local facilities may have a lot to offer, but many people will choose a national treatment center.

 Seeking addiction treatment can feel overwhelming.
 We know the struggle, which is why we're uniquely qualified to help.